JVProdc/Flapper-drone/README.md

   <h3>Generic radio transmitter (Flapper with an external receiver)</h3>
   <div class="box" style="width: 80%;">
     <p>If you plan to fly the Flapper manually on a regular basis, we recommend controlling it using a dedicated Radio transmitter and receiver, as it offers the most stable connection and the best user experience.</p>
     <p>If you have NOT purchased the Flapper with the optional transmitter and receiver already, you can also add a receiver yourself.
-See <a href="nimbleplus:development-addons">the addon page</a> on how this can be done.
+See <a href="development-addons">the addon page</a> on how this can be done.
 This should work with any radio system as long as the receiver can output CPPM.
 We recommend FrSky R-XSR.</p>
     <p>The following instructions apply for the transmitter and the on-board receiver that is delivered with the Flapper as an option.
 The exact model of the transmitter delivered varies depending on the model year of your Flapper.
 Please consult the provided manual on how to charge and power your transmitter on and off.</p>
   </div>
   <div class="box">